daPhyre/brackets-jscompiler/README.md

 JSCompiler2 is a tool for [Brackets](https://github.com/adobe/brackets) that allows you to compress and mangle your JavaScript code into one minified file, powered by [UglifyJS2](https://github.com/mishoo/UglifyJS2)

+## Features

+- Doesn't require previous configurations to be used.
+- Compile multiple javascripts into one.
+- Customize compilation options.
+- Works even offline.

 ## Usage

 Simply press the "Compress JavaScript" button on the sidebar, or go to `File > Compress JavaScript`, and your code will be compressed into a `{filename}.min.js` file.